ccy7701/pf-visualiser/docs/spec-coh-projection.md

 * percentage input and calculated amounts for Employee EPF and Employer EPF
 * bracket-derived amounts for SOCSO, SOCSO L24, and EIS
 * name and fixed amount inputs for Custom contributions
+* one contribution row per type in the UI; types already selected are disabled in other dropdowns
+* `Monthly Amount (RM)` previews without a repeated `RM` prefix in each table cell
 * schedule note
 * salary paid-in-arrears toggle